TIY-1511/wee3-homework-round-up/README.md

 # wee3-homework-round-up

-This repo contains reminders about previous homework.
+This repo contains reminders about previous homework, as well as some new ones.

-It is up to you on where you would like to spend your time:
+It is up to you on where you would like to spend your time.

+As always, please speak up on slack as soon as you get stuck.

 ### Project Invoice
 https://github.com/TIY-1511/classes_homework#5-project-invoice